 - An integrated interactive whiteboard with writing and drawing capability that is great for live brainstorming sessions

 - Integration possibilities with Zapier, Slack and more

 - Sufficient customer support

 - With a free plan, you can take up to 100 participants in your video call

 - Meeting organizer and co-organizer capabilities

 Zoom’s enhanced features for larger teams are available in paid versions only, starting from $14.99 to $19.99 per host/month.
-Some of the most innovative features like white-board, user report, polling, etc. need the training to use.
+Some of the most innovative features like white-board, user report, polling, etc. need the training guide to use.
 Moreover, the video quality goes poor sometimes, as per many users; though it may mainly be due to internet connectivity.

 Though apparently, the team communication features and capabilities of Zoom are better than Skype; however, for budget-conscious businesses requiring a holistic business solution for their teams that are not primarily remote, Skype is the best option.
 If the teams are mostly remote and have to conduct frequent video calls and chat, Zoom makes the best choice.